Price spike of a currency in the informal currency exchange market in Cuba

 Among the main measures are:

--Internal payments in dollars or euros are allowed, consolidating a dual economy where access to foreign currency will be a regulated privilege.
-Although the government insists that it is a "temporary" measure, the decree institutionalizes the partial dollarization of the Cuban economy and reinforces state control over the flow of foreign currency, deepening the divide between those who operate in dollars and those who depend on the CUP.
+-Internal payments in dollars or euros are permitted, consolidating a dual economy where access to foreign currency will be a regulated privilege.
+Although the government insists that it is a "temporary" measure, the decree institutionalizes the partial dollarization of the Cuban economy and strengthens state control over the flow of foreign currency, deepening the divide between those who operate in dollars and those who depend on the CUP.

 1 USD = 440 CUP.